 - Japan has a zero percent blood-alcohol limit for driving, so if you are planning on driving (even if it's the next day) make sure you don’t drink.

 - You are required to carry your passport at all times when travelling around Japan, and police may stop you to check.
 If you’re caught without it, you could be arrested.

 - The police have the right to stop and search you.
 They can also seize illegal items and detain you for up to 23 days without charge.

 - Some prescription drugs that you purchased at home, could be illegal in Japan.
 If you need to take medicine into Japan with you, bring your prescription note from your doctor and a letter explaining why you need the medication.

 Typhoons and snow storms have resulted in some travellers being stuck at their destination for longer than planned, or not being able to reach their destination at all!
-Events like this are often unexpected, but you can prepare for this type of outcome by purchasing your travel insurance as soon as you book your flights and accommodation.
+Events like this are often unexpected, but you can prepare for this type of outcome by purchasing a Single Trip policy as soon as you book your flights and accommodation.
+Or if you’re buying an Annual Multi-Trip policy, set the start date of your insurance to the day you make any travel bookings.
 That way, if your trip is cancelled before you’ve boarded the flight, your pre-paid costs will be covered.
 Additionally, if you’re stuck overseas for an extra week due to flights being cancelled, we can pay for your accommodation and other expenses so you’re not left out of pocket.

 We often see claims for travellers who have needed to seek medical care following a ski or snowboarding accident.
-As well as medical costs, there may also be the costs of curtailing the trip to return home earlier than planned for treatment.
-Avoid adding any stress to this type of situation by getting travel insurance cover so you don’t have to fork out thousands of dollars to be airlifted off a mountain!
+As well as medical costs, there may also be the costs of cutting the trip short to return home earlier than planned for treatment.
+Avoid adding any stress to this type of situation by adding ski cover to your travel insurance policy, so you don’t have to fork out thousands of dollars to be airlifted off a mountain!